About the District

 Special services provided by the District include: Search and Rescue with drone operations, Dive Rescue Team with surface Water/Ice Rescue, Rescue Task Force, Rehabilitation Unit, Critical Incident Stress, Interfacility Ambulance Transports, Bike Patrol, and Therapy K9 unit.
 The District is highly involved with the communities it serves, and regularly attends public relations and education events.
 These activities include hosting open houses at the District Stations, parades, festivals, block parties, attendance at schools, and many more.

-Residency: within 15 miles of geographic boundaries, provided that a candidate who does not live within those boundaries at the time of application shall have eighteen months from the first date on which he or she occupies the position with the District to comply with the residency requirement.
+Residency: within 35 miles of the District’s Headquarters at 1400 Oconomowoc Parkway, Oconomowoc WI 53066, provided that a candidate who does not live within those boundaries at the time of application shall have eighteen months from the first date on which he or she occupies the position with the District to comply with the residency requirement.

 Medical: Applicants will be required to submit a medical examination consistent with the requirements of the position, which will include drug testing, after an offer of employment and prior to appointment.
 This medical exam is designed to reveal any medical condition that might put the applicant at increased risk to self or others as a result of certain exposures or activities and to exhibit freedom from any physical, emotional, or mental condition which adversely affects the performance of duties in the position they have applied for under the essential functions of employment, with reasonable accommodation.

-Lateral Transfers: Candidates with current sworn full-time experience are eligible for lateral transfer to the District.
+Lateral Transfers: Candidates with current sworn full-time experience are eligible for lateral transfer to the District, at the Chief’s discretion.
 The District takes into consideration years of sworn full-time experience for lateral transfers which is reflected in the compensation steps, vacation time, and sick time.